Too shy to make the first move? Just start with one of these spiffy openers and take it from there.

-Often when coaching single female clients, the topic of talking to men comes up.
-In particular, talking to men they've never met before or men who seem interesting.
+When coaching single female clients, the topic of 'how to talk to men' always comes up.
+In particular, how to talk to men they've never met before or men who seem interesting.

 - "I'm OK talking to him if the man starts the conversation."